 - Despite being an off-site track, we will ask to competitors to process data as if they were streamed in real time.
-To do so, a new interface based on a API has been developed: EvaalAPI.
-This API will be used by competitors for sending position estimates and reading the sensor readouts: https://evaal.aaloa.org/evaalapi/ - A participant team can upload up to 3 different contributions, which will be evaluated by the competition organizers.
-Although the three alternatives will be evaluated on the final test set, only the best one will be considered for the contest.
+To do so, we rely on the EvaalAPI.
+This API will be used by competitors for sending position estimates and reading the sensor readouts: https://evaal.aaloa.org/evaalapi/ - A participant team can run the process up to 3 times.
+This lets a chance to catch-up if any issues happen.
+Although the competition organizers will evaluate the three scoring trials, only the best one will be considered for the contest.
+For the first scoring trial, the logfile Scoring01 will be used.
+For the second trial, the logfile Scoring 02 will be used.
+For the last trial, the logfile Scoring03 will be used.
+These three scoring trials correspond to three different data collection sessions.